Stamp Duty Calculator

 What is Mixed-Use Property?

 A mixed-use property combines residential and non-residential elements.
+Use our stamp duty calculator to estimate tax on your mixed-use purchase.
 Common examples:

 • Shop with flat above